 The Peer Advising Family Network was created in 1998 to provide peer mentoring for incoming first year and transfer Asian/Asian Pacific Islander American (APIDA) students.
-It is a sponsored program of the Multicultural Student Services unit that is student run and advised by a member of the MSS professional staff.
+It is a student-run mentoring program, sponsored by Multicultural Student Services, and advised by member of the MSS professional staff.

 PAFN is intended to be a pan-ethnic, multicultural program that values the diversity of our student body.
 Our mission is to: